 Supporters of the closet have been most generous in their canned food drives, but some things just don't get donated.

 As a result, the closet is usually in need of cooking oil, diapers and shampoo and other toiletries.
 The closet can always use more of these.

 Call the STEAC office at 530-758-8435 to receive information on how to donate these and other goods.

-Currently, STEAC's volunteers use their own vehicles or a large truck to pick up and transport food, either from donors or from our warehouse in Dixon.
+Currently, STEAC's volunteers use their own vehicles or a large panel truck to pick up and transport food from neighboorhoods, churches, school and other sites as part of drives.

 The large truck is used to transport food from donated warehouse space in Dixon to the food closet near downtown Davis.
 Special thanks to Davis Waste Removal for donating the van to STEAC and to the owners of Ron Dupratt Ford in Dixon for donating the warehouse space.